2i2c-org/team-compass/people/compensation.md

 The list is not exhaustive, so use your best judgment in determining what to submit through wellness reimbursement (and use the above examples as references).

 :::{admonition} Some additional clarifications
+* This is, by design, an incomplete and non-exhaustive list because we are always looking to improve it!
 * For the *yearly* amounts we defined in the above benefits subsections, we do not roll over those between calendar years.
 * There is a deadline for these claims for the previous calendar year: March 31st of the current year.
 * For team members starting mid way through the calendar year, we prorate the amounts described above.